samuelreichoer/MyWebsite/README.md

 # MyWebsite

-A repo about my website
+A repo about my personal portfolio.

+This Website is just a Sketch.